How to Monitor the Uptime of Your Website (+Tools)

 2. Your uptime helps with SEO.

 Search engines monitor your website’s uptime as they index your site and rank its content.
 If they come across frequent downtimes, search engines could reduce the ranking of your website on SERPs.
-This will take away from the organic traffic you are trying to gain.
+That takes away from the organic traffic you are trying to gain.

 3. You’ll maintain reliability.

-Uptime is a measure of reliability.
+Regular uptime monitoring helps your website become more resilient against server failures, unexpected traffic surges, and even cyberattacks.
 The more reliable your website, the better customer experience you can provide.
-This strengthens customer trust in your brand and leads to higher conversion rates.
+Reliability also strengthens customer trust in your brand and leads to higher conversion rates.

 How to Measure the Uptime of Your Website